Tax Relief / Exemptions

 Senior Assessment Freeze Exemption

 This exemption freezes the taxable assessment on your property, but does not freeze the tax rate.
-This exemption allows seniors who are 65 years of age or older during 2014 with a total 2013 household income of $65,000 or less to freeze the assessed value of their home at a base year value and prevent any increase due to inflation.
+This exemption allows seniors who are 65 years of age or older during the assessment year with a total household income of $65,000 or less to freeze the assessed value of their home at a base year value and prevent any increase due to inflation.
 The base year is the year prior to the year you first qualify and apply for the exemption.
 You must file an application by September of every year if you expect to receive the exemption.
 A "base year" is established for which the EAV (equalized assessed value) is "frozen."
 The "base amount" will change if improvements are added.
 Exemption amount is the difference between "frozen" base EAV and the current year EAV.

 Returning Veterans’ Homestead Exemption

 This exemption provides a one-time $5,000 reduction in a property’s equalized assessed value (EAV) to qualifying veterans who return from active duty in an armed conflict involving the armed forces of the United States.
 To receive this exemption, the veteran must file an application upon their return home.

 Disabled Persons’ Homestead Exemption